Matt Barbet: Career

 On 3 March 2014, it was announced that Daybreak had been axed and would be replaced by Good Morning Britain later in the year.
 Matt presented his final episode of Daybreak on 4 April 2014, and it was confirmed by the Daily Mirror on the same day that he would not be part of the presenting team at Good Morning Britain.
 During his time at Daybreak, Matt co-presented 330 editions of the show.

-On 16 April 2014, it was confirmed that Matt would rejoin 5 News to present their 5 News Tonight programme, weekdays at 6:30 pm.
+On 16 April 2014, it was confirmed that Barbet would rejoin 5 News to present their 5 News Tonight programme, weekdays at 6:30 pm.
 He returned as host of 5 News on 28 April 2014.
 Commenting on his return to Channel 5, Matt said "I'm really happy to be returning to Channel 5 at what is a very exciting time for the network".

 From 2014 until 2015, Barbet has presented The Cycle Show on ITV4.

 In October 2015, it was announced that Barbet would co-present The Saturday Show, a Saturday morning programme for Channel 5.
 He left the show in July 2016, replaced by Matt Allwright.

 On 4 December 2017, it was confirmed that Barbet would leave 5 News and he presented his last edition of the programme on 15 December 2017.

+Since 2018, Barbet has been a partner at London PR firm Freuds.

+20 February 2024, Barbet announced that he had joined Sky News as a news presenter and will present the weekly Sunday show from 10am-2pm, as well as covering at other times when necessary.

 Personal life

-Barbet lives in London with his wife Katie and their two daughters.
-Matt is an accomplished runner and road cyclist.
+Barbet lives in Lewes, East Sussex with his wife Katie and their two daughters.
+Barbet is a runner and road cyclist.
 He is a patron of the Educate for Life charity and ran the London Marathon in 2010 and 2016.
 He rode the first three Ride London events, and in 2015 was the fastest celebrity to cross the line, completing the 100-mile course in 4 hours 24 minutes.